b-stud/lightitup-server/README.md

 Light'It up server is a node server for Raspberry devices that let you easily animate your light strip.
 It integrates the [Light'It Up engine](https://github.com/b-stud/lightitup-engine) to use existing or create customized light effects.
 It uses HTTP requests and expose a very simple API, which means you can now easily integrate your lightstrip inside any domotics solution.
-As described below, the server will offer you great features like a time scheduler, effects priorities management and more.
+As described below, the server will offer you great features like a time scheduler, effects priorities management, multi devices control and more..

 ## 2. Prerequisites